Conway-Fried-Parker-Volklein Theorem: Hurwitz space components/Braid Orbits on a Nielsen class

 (*2) Each seed class appears with high multiplicity in C: It has high C'-support.

-The CFPV-Thm (called the B(ranch)G(eneration)-Thm below) is a contribution to that topic.
+The CFPV-Thm (also called the B(ranch)-G(eneration)-Thm below) contributes to that topic.
 Modulo (*2), it describes precisely the Hurwitz space components and their definition fields.
-To understand this discussion you need to know the following things (see Nielsen-Classes.html):
+To understand this discussion you need these ideas (see Nielsen-Classes.html):

 Here are our topics: